Hudson's Bay Queen Street: 1991–2025: Hudson's Bay

 In 1991, the Simpson's name was replaced with the banner The Bay (later rebranded to "Hudson's Bay" in 2013).

 The Bay Queen Street continued the Simpson's tradition of Christmas-themed display windows facing Queen Street West west of the main Queen Street entrance.

-The complex connects to the nearby Bay Adelaide Centre, Queen Station and shared underground parking complex.
+The store was rebranded to Hudson's Bay in 2013, and sub-divided to include the Saks Fifth Avenue Canadian flagship store in 2016.
+The previous Hudson's Bay flagship store was located several blocks north at the Hudson's Bay Centre on Bloor Street East, and existed alongside the Yonge and Queen flagship store until 2022.

 In January 2014, HBC announced it had sold the property to Cadillac Fairview through a sale-and-leaseback arrangement, with HBC leasing the property for at least the following 25 years (with options for a further 50 years).
 Under the deal, the store is for the first time considered an official part of the Cadillac Fairview-owned Toronto Eaton Centre.

 The main department store space was divided into two, with one side remodeled and opened in 2016 as a Saks Fifth Avenue, a luxury department store chain that HBC acquired in 2013, the other half retains the Hudson's Bay store.

 In 2016, a grocery store run by Pusateri's, named Saks Food Hall, was added in the basement.
 It shut down abruptly in 2024 amidst Pusateri's bankruptcy filings, despite initial statements saying it would remain open.

 In 2023, a small section of Hudson's Bay in the basement was dedicated to the revived Zellers brand.

-The flagship store closed on 1 June 2025, along with all other remaining HBC stores in Canada.
+The store was one of six locations spared from the creditor protection and liquidation filed by HBC in March 2025.
+However, on April 23, 2025 due to court rulings deeming it "low probability" to find a buyer to keep the remaining six stores afloat, HBC announced the liquidation of all Hudson's Bay stores, including this one, starting on April 25, 2025.
+The flagship Toronto store closed on 1 June 2025, along with all other remaining HBC stores in Canada.
 The stores upper levels and connecting bridge with the Eaton Centre are closed, however the lower basement level remains open to the public in a fenced off walkway layout, due to being a connecting part of the PATH tunnel system under the downtown area.